Frequently Asked Questions

 - Age of women

-- Type of hysterectomy used by your doctor
+- Type of hysterectomy performed by the surgeon

 - The health condition of the patient

 The success rate of Hysterectomy is 92.1% to 96%.